JimiIT92/BetterSnowierSnow/README.md

 This plugin is amazing, however I felt like some features were missing.
 Also, some might not like how the snow poses in his plugin, so that's why this uses a different approach (that leads to smoother snow formations).

+Also thanks to [TRUEC0DER](https://github.com/TRUEC0DER) for addressing [an issue with the SnowMelt Event](https://github.com/JimiIT92/BetterSnowierSnow/pull/3) that makes any block prevents from disappearing

 # 😁 In conclusion

 I hope you like Better Snowier Snow and make it grow!
 Peace! 😁